 This documentation explains how cross device reporting works using unique and custom IDs, and what needs to be done on SDK side for implementation.

 Most of the time your users connect to your application from different devices.
-A mobile app, a set top box or a tablet may be used by the same person and in normal circumstances, these are counted as one device (and separate users), since a separate device IDs are generated across devices.
+A mobile app, a set top box, or a tablet may be used by the same person and, in normal circumstances, these are counted as one device (and separate users), since separate device IDs are generated across devices.

-When you send a unique ID using your own ID generator (e.g a hash tied to a user), then all engagements (e.g clicks, page views, custom events, screen navigations) - anything that happens for that particular user will be tied the same user.
+When you send a unique ID using your own ID generator (e.g a hash tied to a user), then all engagements (e.g clicks, page views, events, screen navigations) - anything that happens for that particular user - will be tied to the same user.

 If you do not tie a unique ID, then a unique user is counted each time your content on mobile or web is accessed from a different device, at each new session.
 For example, if user logs in to your e-commerce site and buys a shoe one day, and then the same user changes his profile another day using his phone, that counts as two different users.
 You will see independent data points for each user although you collect data about each interaction separately.